joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 3. Hold down the option key ("Command" on Mac) and select a few of your pages and click the "Save" button at the bottom of the widget panel.

 4. Load a page from your site in a browser that uses the sidebar you just modified.
-You will see a menu of the pages you added in the previous step.
-This is the default behavior: a menu of page links sorted by title.
+You will see a custom menu of the pages you added in the previous step.
+This is the default behavior: a custom menu of page links sorted by title.

 5. In the WordPress Admin, go to "Pages" and select the page you just viewed.
 You will now see a new meta box labeled "IntelliWidget Profiles."